phillip-keldenich/sammy/README.md

 This script solves all instances in the `instances/` directory and stores the results in the `results/` directory.

 You may edit `solve_instances.sh` to adjust the arguments passed to Sammy or to change the locations of the instances, results, or license file.
-By default, the script enforces a time limit of 60 seconds per instance.
-This is primarily intended for testing and will be too short for larger instances.
+By default, the script enforces a time limit of 3600 seconds per instance.

-# Setup Instructions
+# Direct Setup Instructions
 To build Sammy, which is a C++ program, we use `CMake` and `conan` (version 2) as a package manager;
 you will have to install both of these first (as well as a C++ compiler),